aws-quickstart/cdk-eks-blueprints/docs/teams.md

 ### ApplicationTeam

-To create an `ApplicationTeam` for your cluster, simplye implement a class that extends `ApplicationTeam`.
-You will need to supply a team name and an array of users.
+To create an `ApplicationTeam` for your cluster, simply implement a class that extends `ApplicationTeam`.
+You will need to supply a team name, an array of users, and (optionally) a directory where the team's network policy manifests exist (yaml files). **NOTE:** The yaml files are not checked for accuracy, and must be ensured that the namespace provided must match the name provided, i.e. `team-awesome`.

 ```typescript
 export class TeamAwesome extends ApplicationTeam {